-Views from a distance – Przemysław WOJCIESZEK on Polish ARTHOUSEFILM, unconventional narratives and the role of messianism
+Views from a distance – Przemysław WOJCIESZEK on Polish ARTHOUSEFILM, unconventional narratives and the role of messianism in political culture.

 (The interview was conducted by Bernd Buder in Berlin in December 2012)

 You did not study film but journalism and Polish literature